Courses & Workshops

 Practicum and Professional Internships are conducted at the DuBard School and through virtual supervision.

-- Missing Links in Academics teaches the DuBard Association Method's® multisensory techniques and advanced decoding skills for teaching the National Reading Panel five areas of reading.
+- Missing Links in Academics teaches the DuBard Association Method's® multisensory techniques and advanced decoding skills for multisyllabic words through the lens of the Science of Reading.

 - Seeking Solutions: Is It Dyslexia? addresses commonly used assessment instruments and how results from comprehensive evaluations can be used in planning therapy.